 Although the health of men in Ireland is poor, it can be improved in many significant ways.Â Work has already been done to support the health needs of men and boys: Ireland was the first country in the world to have a National Menâ€™s Health Policy which has now been suceeded by the Healthy Ireland - Men Action Plan; the â€˜Engageâ€™ Menâ€™s Health Training Programme has influenced how services and structures support males; new innovative and pioneering initiatives have been developed by a range of organisations across the island which provide models for improving aspects of menâ€™s health ...Â Much has been achieved, but there is room for more.

 But menâ€™s health is not just an issue for individual men.Â While it is crucial for men to take responsibility for looking after themselves, their health can often be determined by other factors outside of their personal control.Â Thus, there is also a need for policy-makers, service providers, and society as a whole to recognise the role that they need to play, and to do something practical about it.Â This will require focusing our attention upon the â€˜HIMsâ€™ all around us.

-The starting point for this yearâ€™s conversation about improving the health of males is to answer the question: â€˜How are you doing?â€™...Â If the answer is â€˜not very wellâ€™, then it might be time to think about doing something that will make a positive difference to the health of the men and boys that you have contact with and influence over.Â MHW 2017 offers a launch pad to do this.
+The starting point for this yearâ€™s conversation about improving the health of males was to answer the question: â€˜How are you doing?â€™...Â If the answer was â€˜not very wellâ€™, then it might be time to think about doing something that will make a positive difference to the health of the men and boys that you have contact with and influence over.Â MHW 2017 offered a launch pad to do this.